-The Appointments and Remuneration Committee evaluates the skills, expertise and experience required of Board candidates, in accordance with the provisions of the Regulations of the Board of Directors and the Regulations of the Appointments and Remuneration Committee.
+The Appointments and Remuneration Committee evaluates the skills, expertise and experience required of Board candidates based on the skills matrix it has developed and which is periodically updated to meet the Company's needs, in accordance with the provisions of the Regulations of the Board of Directors and the Regulations of the Appointments and Remuneration Committee.
 Specifically, the ARC verifies, in accordance with the Board membership Policy, that selection procedures are free of any implicit bias that could result in discrimination and, in particular, that they do not impede the selection of female directors.

-The Board of Directors of the Company is currently formed by the three senior executives of the Company and three independent directors of excellent standing, all of whom were appointed following professional criteria and regardless of gender.
+The Board of Directors of the Company is currently formed by the three senior executives of the Company, three independent directors of excellent standing, of which two are women, and a female proprietary director, all of whom were appointed following professional criteria and regardless of gender.
 The selection of candidates for appointment as directors of the Company is based on the merit shown by the candidates.
 In this regard, the Board of Directors, and the Appointments and Remuneration Committee, within its remit, will ensure that the candidates selected are upstanding, suitable and of recognized professional solvency, and that they have the requisite competences, experience, qualifications, training, availability and commitment to their duties.
 Potential candidates may include both men and women who meet these requirements.
-If there is a clear imbalance in the membership of the Board of Directors, however, potential candidates will necessarily include women who fulfil the relevant conditions and match the profile sought.
+In this regard, if there is a clear imbalance in the membership of the Board of Directors, potential candidates will include women who fulfil the relevant conditions and match the profile sought.
 In addition, the Company will endeavour to ensure that female directors make up at least 40% of the total members of the Board of Directors by the end of 2022 and that their number is not less than 30% in the interim.
+During the 2022 financial year, the Board of Directors, at the proposal of the Appointments and Remuneration Committee, has co-opted two new female directors (one of them having been reelected by the General Shareholders' Meeting held on 14 June 2022), meaning that, at the end of the financial year, the number of female directors represents 42.86% of the total number of members of the Board of Directors, thus achieving the aforementioned representation target.